gfarrell/gtf.io/content/musings/developer-tools-considered-harmful/index.md

 did use VS Code for a few weeks while my laptop was being repaired and it was fine).

-In my experience, these devtools, in a large number of cases, has engendered a form of learned helplessness in programmers such that they struggle to conceive of programming without them, and believe that they are necessary for their own productivity.
+In my experience, these devtools, in a large number of cases, have engendered a form of learned helplessness in programmers such that they struggle to conceive of programming without them, and believe that they are necessary for their own productivity.
 I would go further and posit,